TROG 08.04 (PORTEC 3)

 Primary sponsor: Dutch Cooperative Gynecologic Oncology Group; UK NCRI

-Collaborating groups: TROG; NCI CTG; MaNGO Group (Italy); ANZGOG
+Collaborating groups: TROG; CCTG; MaNGO Group (Italy); ANZGOG

 A trial comparing concurrent chemoradiation and adjuvant chemotherapy with pelvic radiation alone in high risk and advanced stage endometrial carcinoma.